Pain Treatment Options

 Since opioids have potential side effects that include drowsiness, nausea, shortness of breath, addiction, and potential overdose, always follow your doctor’s directions and use them with caution.

-Alternative Treatments for Pain
+Alternative Treatments for Living with Pain

 There are many other treatments, old and new, that may help reduce your chronic pain.